-- M. If blasting or drilling is requested, additional standards or conditions may be applied with relation to frequency, noise and vibration levels, notice to neighbors, preinspection of neighboring basements and wells, and claims procedures in accordance with the Wisconsin Administrative Code. - N. All trucks, excavation, and processing equipment shall have exhaust systems that meet or exceed current industry standards to ensure that noise levels are kept at or below allowable limits.
-The level of noise generated by the facility or equipment shall not exceed 65 decibels at the property line. - O. Unless the extraction site is inaccessible, the area of extraction shall be completely enclosed by a safety fence or maintained at a slope not to exceed 3:1. - P. The applicant shall furnish a certificate of insurance before operations commence. - Q. Approval shall be subject to amendment or revocation if non-compliance with approved plans, this section, or approval conditions is identified. - R. Approval shall be subject to periodic review of the operation to ensure compliance with the conditional use permit, and to specific limitations over the portion of the lot or parcel where extraction may occur.
+- M. If blasting or drilling is requested, additional standards or conditions may be applied with relation to frequency, noise and vibration levels, notice to neighbors, pre-inspection of neighboring basements and wells, and claims procedures in accordance with the Wisconsin Administrative Code. - N. All trucks, excavation, and processing equipment shall have exhaust systems that meet or exceed current industry standards to ensure that noise levels are kept at or below allowable limits.
+The level of noise generated by the facility or equipment shall not exceed 65 decibels at the property line. - O. Unless the extraction site is inaccessible, the area of extraction shall be completely enclosed by a safety fence or maintained at a slope not to exceed 3:1. - P. The applicant shall furnish a certificate of insurance before operations commence. - Q. Approval shall be subject to amendment or revocation if non-compliance with approved plans, this section, or approval conditions is identified. - R. Approval shall be subject to periodic review of the operation to ensure compliance with the conditional use permit, and to specific limitations over the portion of the lot or parcel where extraction may occur. - S. Within the A-1 district, such use shall also be subject to the following additional limitations: - 1.
+The operation complies with subch.
+I of Wisconsin Statutes Chapter 295 and rules promulgated under that subchapter, with applicable provisions of the local ordinance under Section 295.13 or 295.14 and with any applicable requirements of the Wisconsin Department of Transportation concerning the restoration of nonmetallic mining sites. - 2.
+The operation and its location in the A-1 district are consistent with the purposes of that district in Section 16-105-010(A). - 3.
+The operation and its location in the A-1 district are reasonable and appropriate, considering alternative locations outside the A-1 district, or are specifically approved under state or federal law. - 4.
+The operation is reasonable designed to minimize the conversion of land around the extraction site from agricultural use or open space use. - 5.
+The operation does not substantially impair or limit the current or future agricultural use or surrounding parcels of land that are zoned for or legally restricted to agricultural use. - 6.
+The owner shall be required to restore the land to agricultural use, consistent with the County approved reclamation plan, when extraction is completed.

-16-125-240 COMMERCIAL ENTERTAINMENT OR RECREATION, OUTDOOR
+16-125-260 COMMERCIAL ENTERTAINMENT OR RECREATION, OUTDOOR